WiensWare/AdminScripts/README.md

 * Find-BigOldFiles.ps1 - Generates a report on large and old files.  (i.e. the ones that need to be cleaned up!)
 * GetPathSize.ps1 - Generates a spreadsheet of specified directories and sizes
 * Update-Servers.ps1 - Applies Microsoft patches to a group of servers and schedules a reboot
+* Update-Computer.ps1 - Applies Microsoft patches to local computer and reboots